What is the best property management software for your rental properties?

 Again, for here as well, you’re going to want to add an account for all relevant financial activity regarding the managing of your properties.

-That includes, but is not limited to:
+That includes, but is not limited to, the following:

 - Security deposits (under liabilities)